 Secure your asset with yearly investment – Bike Insurance!

-Simply having a third-party insurance plan would just cover your for third-party liability expenses i.e. the expenses you would be liable to pay had you injured a third party or damaged their property in a bike accident.
-On the other hand, a comprehensive plan would cover the damage/loss of you own vehicle as well as third-party liability.
+Simply having a third-party insurance plan would cover you for third-party liability expenses.
+Which is the expenses you would be liable to pay had you injured a third party or damaged their property.
+On the other hand, a comprehensive plan would cover the damage/loss of your vehicle as well as third-party liability.

 How to make a claim if your bike is stolen?